Please read these terms of service carefully before using this site.

 3. I understand that these Terms require the use of arbitration on an individual basis to resolve disputes, rather than jury trials or class actions, and also limit the remedies available to me in the event of a dispute as described in the Company Arbitration Agreement, contained in Paragraph 15 of these Terms of Service.

 Certain DivorceOnlineGeorgia.com products include subscriptions for continued access to our platform, customer service, and other features.
 If your purchase includes a subscription, it will be disclosed at the time of or before you checkout.
-If your purchase includes such a subscription, your purchase provides access to the platform and support services for thirty days.
-After thirty days, access automatically renews monthly and your card will automatically be charged the current rate, as indicated at your time of purchase (rate subject to change).
+If your purchase includes such a subscription, your purchase provides access to the platform and support services for the period of time specified.
+After that period of time, access automatically renews for an indicated period of time and your card will automatically be charged the current rate, as indicated at your time of purchase (rate subject to change).
 Cancel renewals anytime by visiting My Profile.

 Storage Subscription.
 If you have purchased the DivorceOnlineGeorgia.com Storage subscription, DivorceOnlineGeorgia.com will electronically store your documents and data for easy data recovery.
 Customers using DivorceOnlineGeorgia.com Storage are encouraged to keep original copies of their documents in a secure location.
 Notice that by canceling Storage subscription you give DivorceOnlineGeorgia.com permission to delete all your data from our storage.